West Mackay

 West Mackay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in West Mackay, as evaluated at the latest Census held on 28 August 2016, comprised 77.8% houses and 22.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-The level of home ownership in West Mackay was slightly lower than that of Non-Metro Qld, at 30.4%.
-The remaining dwellings were either mortgaged (34.1%) or rented (35.5%).
-The median monthly mortgage repayment in the area was $1,595, below the Non-Metro Qld average of $1,655.
-The median weekly rent figure was recorded at $320, compared to Non-Metro Qld's $345.
+The dwelling structure in West Mackay, as per the latest Census evaluation, consisted of 77.8% houses and 22.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in West Mackay was at 30.4%, with the rest of dwellings either mortgaged (34.1%) or rented (35.5%).
+The median monthly mortgage repayment in the area was $1,595, lower than Regional Qld's average of $1,655.
+The median weekly rent figure was recorded at $320, compared to Regional Qld's $345.
 Nationally, West Mackay's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing